farant/catholic-3rd-millennium/README.md

 22. Do demons attempt to gain control over human systems that apply non-harmful force?
 22.1.
 No, demons will not attempt to control systems that apply non-harmful force
-      because the non-harmful forces of Truth, Beauty and Witness always work some good and are therefore incompatible with demonic ends.
+      because the non-harmful forces of Truth, Beauty, Witness and Natural Authority always work some good and are therefore incompatible with demonic ends.
 22.2.
 Instead demons will attempt to destroy the system and replace it with a system
-      that is impotent and generates the inverse of the non-harmful forces: Lies, Ugliness and Secrecy.
+      that is impotent and generates the inverse of the non-harmful forces: Lies, Ugliness, Secrecy and Rebellion
 22.2.1.
-Lies, Ugliness and Secrecy are impotent because they lack the ability to compel
+Lies, Ugliness, Secrecy and Rebellion are impotent because they lack the ability
-        man's exterior behavior or his inner nature against his will (the will must co-operate for them to effect a change).
+        to compel man's exterior behavior or his inner nature against his will (the will must co-operate for them to effect a change).

+23. If we are subject to a gravely imperfect government do we have an obligation to correct its disorders?
+23.1.
+Yes.

+24. If we are aware of a gravely imperfect government but are not subject to its power do we have an obligation to correct its disorders?
+24.1.
+Yes.
+24.1.1.
+We have an obligation out of charity
+24.1.2.
+We have an obligation to other members of the body of Christ 24.1.3.
+We are bound by our love for Jesus who died for the salvation of every soul.

+25. How are the disorders of a government corrected?
+25.1.
+Roughly speaking a government is reflective of the faction of the population
+      holding the majority of power in regards to the seven human forces.
+25.1.1.
+Often this faction does not hold numerical majority due to concentration
+        of power in harmful forces.
+25.2.
+If the faction holding the majority of power becomes less disordered then the
+      government will become less disordered.
+25.3.
+If a less disordered faction gains the majority of power the government will
+      change to reflect the less disordered faction.
 ```